nulib/humanities-open-books/_books/africa-south.md

 thumbnail: #filename
 ebook:
 print:
+---
-description: "Africa South presents a history and description of southern Africa from the arrival of Europeans until the creation of the Republic of South Africa in 1961.
+_Africa South_ presents a history and description of southern Africa from the arrival of Europeans until the creation of the Republic of South Africa in 1961.
 Harm J. de Blij provides a portrait of the landscape and the internal policies and struggles within the region.
 The work serves as a historical travel guide and an introduction to the history of southern Africa.
-All the maps in Africa South were prepared by the author."
+All the maps in Africa South were prepared by the author.
----